About David

 Peace Sign, Slogans and Desire

-Shell Games to Faith
+Shell Games to a Walk of Faith

 Instrument, Model & Direction